PeaceAntoHim/Amazone-clone/README.md

 1) First you have to install micro and firebase-admin and made webhook.js in api couse all in api folder run in backend with node.js
 2) After you have install all you have install permission from firebase go to `console` and click `project settings` then you can go to `service accounts` to `generate new private key` and than pull thae json file to you workspace and rename that to permisson

+## How to test payment with dummy card payment

+    use this code payment : 424242424242424
+    end exp 04/24
+    secure code: 424

 ## Using npm